bsc-mem/Mess-simulator/README.md

 ## Citation

-If you find this benchmark useful, please cite the following paper accepted in MICRO 2024, best paper runner-up award.
+If you find Mess simulator useful, please cite the following paper accepted in MICRO 2024, best paper runner-up award.

 ```
 @INPROCEEDINGS{10764561,